hosontoMS/shopping-react-flux/README.md

-# shopping-react-flux
-A demo shopping cart using React with Flux
+# A Simple Shopping Cart using React and Flux